kcpatra45/kcpatra45.github.io/research.md

   Recently, we studied the first optically discovered off-nuclear TDE, AT 2024tvd, using the *James Webb Space Telescope* and the *Keck Observatory*.
 We found evidence for a massive NSC surrounding the wandering MBH, thereby linking a TDE to an NSC for the first time and confirming the long-standing theoretical idea that NSCs supply the stars ultimately disrupted in TDEs.

   Why is the MBH offset from the galactic center?
-The presence of an NSC, along with other observations—such as the absence of stellar disturbances or large-scale tidal features—supports the hypothesis that the MBH was brought into the host galaxy through a minor merger with a smaller galaxy that contained its own MBH and possibly an NSC.
+The presence of an NSC, along with other observations—--such as the absence of stellar disturbances or large-scale tidal features—--supports the hypothesis that the MBH was brought into the host galaxy through a minor merger with a smaller galaxy that contained its own MBH and possibly an NSC.
 Over time, the outer stars of the merging galaxy would have been stripped away and mixed with the host, leaving behind only the dense stellar core surrounding the MBH.

 <embed src="/assets/img/2024tvd_disk_sed_fitting_NSC.pdf"
        type="application/pdf"